October 6, 2016

-Medicare beneficiaries in Idaho should take note of every possible Medicare option.
-The federal Medicare program, sometimes referred to as Original Medicare, includes both Medicare Part A and Part B. It is available to anyone in the country who is eligible for Medicare.
+Medicare beneficiaries in Idaho should take note of every possible Medicare coverage option.
+The federal Medicare program, sometimes referred to as Original Medicare, includes Medicare Part A (hospital coverage) and Part B (medical coverage).
+It is available to anyone in the country who is eligible for Medicare.

 Medicare Part A covers inpatient hospital stays, while Part B covers doctor’s visits and preventive services such as annual wellness exams.

-Beneficiaries in Idaho can be enrolled in Medicare automatically at age 65, provided they receive retirement benefits through either the Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
-Disabled persons under the age of 65, who receive SSA disability benefits, or certain RRB disability benefits, for 24 consecutive months are enrolled automatically as well.
+Some Medicare beneficiaries in Idaho are enrolled in Medicare Part A and Part B automatically at age 65, provided they receive retirement benefits through either the Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
+Disabled persons under the age of 65, who receive SSA disability benefits, or certain RRB disability benefits, for 24 consecutive months may be enrolled automatically as well.

 Once enrolled, your Medicare card is mailed about three months before the start of your coverage.